-The subway and New York are practically synonymous, and for a good reason: it’s impossible to think of one without the other.
+The subway and New York are practically synonymous and for a good reason.
+It’s impossible to think of one without the other.
 New Yorkers have been getting around the five boroughs by subway since 1904, just six years after they were consolidated into a single city.
 And like everything else in New York, the sheer scale of the modern subway system is staggering.
-It’s the world’s most extensive mass transit system by the number of stations operated, at 472, and the busiest in the Western hemisphere, with 1.72 billion rides annually — and roughly 5.6 million every weekday.
-Thousands of cars roll down 245 miles of routes operating 24 hours per day.
+It’s the world’s most extensive mass transit system by the number of stations operated, at 472.
+And it’s the busiest in the Western hemisphere, with 1.72 billion rides annually.
+Roughly 5.6 million every weekday.
+Thousands of cars roll down 245 miles of routes operating 24 hours daily.
 If New York is the city that never sleeps, then the New York City Subway is the transit system that never sleeps.

-Unsurprisingly, with the sheer number of people riding the subway every day, injuries and deaths are an all too common occurrence.
-A subway train weighs 360 tons and has a top speed of 55 mph, the electrified rail carries 625 volts, and the entire system relies on signals, switches, and track equipment that can be as much as 80 years old.
-Less dramatically, the cars can lurch dangerously, the stations are perilously slippery when it rains, and the crowds are continually jostling.
+Unsurprisingly, with the sheer number of people riding the subway daily, injuries and deaths are all too common.
+A subway train weighs 360 tons and has a top speed of 55 mph.
+The electrified rail carries 625 volts.
+And the entire system relies on signals, switches, and track equipment that can be as much as 80 years old.
+The cars can lurch dangerously, and the stations are perilously slippery when it rains.
+The crowds are continually jostling.

 Subway Injuries: By the Numbers

 According to the Metropolitan Transit Authority’s 2018 annual report, there were 2.97 rider injuries per million customers that year.
 While an injury rate of 0.000297% seems small, given that 5.7 million customers ride the subway every weekday, that figure translates to 17 per day.
 At the annual rate of 1.72 billion riders, that translates to about 5,100 injuries.
 Even if the MTA could reduce injuries to their target rate of 2.82 injuries per million rides, that would still be more than 15 per day and 4,850 per year.